dividedbyzeroco/warp-sdk-js/readme.md

 ## Queries

 Now that you have a collection of Objects inside your database, you would need a way to retrieve them.
-For Warp, you do this via the `Queries`.
+For Warp, you do this via `Queries`.

 For example, if you want to query `dog` Objects, you would use the following code.